Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/organization-and-management.md

 ## Advisory Board

-SkyMirror has established an advisory board of industry experts who provide strategic guidance and valuable connections.
+Skymirror has established an advisory board of industry experts who provide strategic guidance and valuable connections.
 The current advisory board consists of three members:

 - **Technology Advisor:** Industry expert with extensive experience in AI and software development
 - **Business Strategy Advisor:** Experienced entrepreneur with background in scaling technology startups